-Quite simply, a one sided horse is a horse that turns much better to one direction than to the other.
+Quite simply, a one-sided horse is a horse that turns much better in one direction than to the other.
 In extreme cases, the horse may continue to flex in the preferred direction even when turning the other way.

 All horses have a preferred side naturally.
 This may be caused by a similar mechanism to the one which causes handedness in humans.